Choosing a Tripod and using Camera Supports

 Video or Still – This lesson is more about photo tripods, but if you do a lot of video work, look at video heads, dollys and other features to help with video shoots.

 Number of Sections – You might not think there’s a big difference between 2 locks and 4 locks, but if you’re in a hurry and need to unlock and lock 12 locks in stead of 6, it can add up.
-Again, a travel tripod will usually have more sections.
+Again, a travel tripod will usually have more sections to make it more compact.

 Max Load – if you use large telephoto lenses, this is an important spec to review.
 You want to make sure your tripod will support your big expensive lens.
 Use this spec as a guide to general sturdiness.